smit-vekariya/cheat-sheet/django.md

 # 2. API vs REST API vs RESTful API

-API (Application Programming Interface)
+> API (Application Programming Interface)

-An API is a general term for a way two pieces of software communicate with each other.
-It acts as a messenger between applications, allowing them to request and receive data.
+- An API is a set of rules and protocols that allows different software applications to communicate with each other.
+It defines the methods and data formats that applications can use to request and exchange information.
-APIs can be designed in many ways, using different protocols and formats.
+- APIs can be designed in many ways, using different protocols and formats.

-REST API (Representational State Transfer API)
+> REST API (Representational State Transfer API)

-REST API is a specific type of API that follows a set of architectural guidelines called REST (Representational State Transfer).\
-REST APIs typically use HTTP verbs (GET, POST, PUT, DELETE) for different actions on data.\
-They also use data formats like JSON or XML to exchange information.\
-REST APIs are popular because they are:\
-Lightweight and flexible\
-Easy to implement\
-Widely supported across different programming languages and frameworks
+- Refers to any API that adheres to REST (REpresentational State Transfer) architectural principles, allowing interactions with web services in a stateless and structured manner.
+- Could have minor inconsistencies, such as mixing up HTTP methods or maintaining some session state.
+- Example: An API that provides information about movies might expose endpoints like /movies, /movies/{id}, and /actors.
+- An API that allows updating a resource but uses GET instead of PUT, or relies on server-side sessions, is still considered a REST API but not RESTful.

-RESTful API
+> RESTful API

-A RESTful API is an API that strictly adheres to all the principles of REST architecture.\
+-  This term describes an API that correctly follows the REST architectural principles.
-This includes characteristics like:\
-Statelessness (each request contains all necessary information)\
-Client-server architecture\
-Uniform interface (consistent way to interact with resources)\
-RESTful APIs are considered more reliable and predictable compared to regular REST APIs, making them ideal for complex, large-scale systems.

-In short:\
-All RESTful APIs are REST APIs, but not all REST APIs are strictly RESTful.\
-REST APIs offer flexibility, while RESTful APIs provide more standardization and predictability.

-Here's an analogy:\
-Think of an API as a language for two programs to talk to each other.\
-REST API is like a specific dialect of that language, with some basic rules.\
-RESTful API is like following all the grammatical rules perfectly within that dialect.
+-  Describes an API that is built using REST principles strictly, including the proper use of HTTP methods and resource representation.
+In simple terms, RESTful is a well-designed REST API.
+- Follows best practices for REST, ensuring consistency and correct use of standards.
+- An API that uses GET only for retrieving resources, POST for creating, PUT for updating, and DELETE for deletion, and ensures that requests are stateless, would be considered RESTful.
+> SOAP api
+- SOAP API, or Simple Object Access Protocol application programming interface, is a standard messaging protocol that allows applications to communicate with each other
+- SOAP uses Extensible Markup Language (XML) to send requests and responses between applications.
+SOAP messages are structured using XML Schema and other technologies.
+- SOAP is reliable and trusted, and it's more secure than other options.
+It's often used in enterprise-level applications where data integrity and reliability are important

 # 3. what is celery.